o19s/ubi/README.md

 > :warning: **The current UBI Schema has been designed using the 2020-12 Specification Draft**: When choosing a validator, please, check if it's compliant with the 2020-12 Draft.
 You can get much more information about the JSON Schema Specification in [json-schema.org](https://json-schema.org/).

-You can check **examples of how to use code to create and validate MAC files** in the [MAC/scripts](https://github.com/getmanfred/mac/tree/master/scripts) directory.

 ---